hafizpatwary/Microservices/README.md

 <a name="api"></a>
 #### Uploading API key to GitHub
 Service three retrieves the temperature of a random city by making an api request to openweathermap.com.
-The website let's me retieve the data required for this project for free, however there also paid services which requires my API key.
-When writing source code I might upload these key on GitHub my midateks:
+The website lets the application retrieve the data required for this project for free, however there also paid services which requires the API key.
+When writing source code I might upload these keys on GitHub my mistake:
 Solution:
 + Set the API key as an enviorment variable
 <a name="sql"></a>
-#### External database manipulationb
+#### External database manipulation
 During development it is likely that I will be working on different machines, hence there will be a public Git repo.
-It is very likely that I may upload some credentils by mistake
+It is very likely that I may upload some credentials by mistake

 Solution:
-* Set enviornmental variables so that crednetials can be accesed by one person only
+* Set enviornmental variables so that credentials can be accesed by one person only
 * Delete credentials if you know someone else might use the same machine
 <a name="automation"></a>
 #### Automation causing issues
-Automation can save a lot of time and hussle if done right, however if not done properly it can:
+Automation can save a lot of time and hassle if done right, however if not done properly it can:
 * When writing Ansible playbook, it is important to write them as versatile as possible, like not having the host name hardcoded but instead one that varies automatically.

 Solution: